mariomui/obsidian-snippets/readme.md

 # ---Transient

 - [ ] Testing sync function using fswatch to auto sync obsidian located folder to github.

   - 📝 [Source of sync code](https://jakemccrary.com/blog/2020/02/25/auto-syncing-a-git-repository/)

+- [ ] There are some horrible clashing whenever you update automatically between two computers.
+  - The overwriting of google sync creates extra files in the git folder directory.